List of Interstate Highways in Tennessee: History

 Due to citizen opposition, a short segment of I-40 in Memphis planned to pass through the city's Overton Park was never built.
 Opposition began after the routing was proposed in the 1950s, and citizens waged a multi-year legal battle that culminated in the U.S. Supreme Court case Citizens to Preserve Overton Park v.
 Volpe in 1971.
 After this case, TDOT continued to explore options to construct this section until 1981, when it was abandoned, and a nearby section of I-240 was redesignated as part of I-40.

-Since the completion of Tennessee's original interstate system, additional segments of highway in the state have been added to the system.
-An extension of I-26 into Tennessee was approved by AASHTO in 1988, and the last section of this route was completed in August 2003.
+Since the completion of Tennessee's original Interstates, additional segments of highway in the state have been added to the system.
+An extension of I-26 into Tennessee was approved by AASHTO in 1988, and officially incorporated in August 2003.
 I-140 is a designation that was applied to a section of the Pellissippi Parkway in Knox and Blount counties that was constructed in the 1990s.
-I-840 was first proposed by the state legislature in 1986 and constructed between 1991 and 2012; it officially became an interstate highway on August 12, 2016.
+I-840 was first proposed by the state legislature in 1986 and constructed between 1991 and 2012; it officially became an Interstate Highway on August 12, 2016.
 A segment of SR 385 in the Memphis area became I-269 in 2018.

 An extension of I-69 into Tennessee was proposed in the 1990s.
 In 2005, I-3 was also proposed into Tennessee as a Third Infantry Division Highway.